 Illinois gaming laws are fairly relaxed.
 The state is home to riverboat casinos, racetracks and an online lottery.
 Certain forms of online betting are also permitted, namely horse racing betting and fantasy sports.
 State legislators have recently stated that an expansion of online gambling in Illinois is “inevitable.”

 As it stands right now, Illinois is right in the middle of the pack as far as gaming options go.
 Gamblers and poker players will find plenty of gaming options between what is available online and what the state permits over the internet.
 Let’s start with a look at the online betting options in Illinois.

 Online Betting Sites in Illinois

 Horse racing, fantasy sports sites and the state lottery may offer their services in Illinois provided they have the appropriate licensing to do so.
 Each would-be gaming site must receive specific approval from the state gaming board before it may legally accept wagers from state residents.

 The Illinois Racing Board keeps a current list of betting websites that are allowed to accept wagers over the internet from residents.
-The current list consists of TwinSpires, TVG, XpressBet and BetZotic.
-You must be a state resident and at least 18 years old to open an account at any approved racing website.
+The current list consists of BetAmerica, TwinSpires, XpressBet and a few others.

 My personal preference is to stick with TwinSpires and TVG.
 These are the largest and most well-known sites on the list.
 They also have the most racing betting options.